How To Set Up A Local Listing For Your Business [Local SEO]

 14. Brands carried

 Being alerted to major brands you carry is a huge convenience for consumers, particularly when those brands enjoy a loyal following.
-This is an especially good field for retail businesses to fill out.
+This is an especially good field for retail businesses to fill out, as accurate brand information is crucial for maintaining a good business online presence.

 15. Payment forms accepted